 (b) Reservation by other users: For purposes of this paragraph, the auditorium or any portion of the Facility shall be deemed to have been reserved by another user if, as of the date hereof, such areas are reserved for use by another user or if the City notifies User of a prior reservation at least fifteen (15) days prior to the date of the reserved event or use.

 (c) No Interest Conferred: This Agreement confers no exclusive possession of the Facility.
 The User cannot exclude the City from the Facility.
-This Agreement solely authorizes User to the temporary use of the Facility for the limited purposes set forth herein and for no other purpose.
+This Agreement solely provides a license that authorizes User to the temporary use of the Facility for the limited purposes set forth herein and for no other purpose.
 The parties hereby agree that the provisions of this Agreement do not constitute a lease.
 The rights of User hereunder are not those of a tenant but are a mere personal privilege to do certain acts of a temporary character in the Facility and to use the Facility, subject to the terms of this Agreement.
 The City retains dominion, possession and control of the Facility.

-3. USE PERIOD: The Use Period shall consist of the periods for set-up and dismantle and for presentation of the Event.
+3. USE PERIOD: The use period shall consist of the periods for set-up and dismantle and for presentation of the Event (“Use Period”).

-The period for presentation of the Event shall commence at 6:00pm, on the 25th day of September, 2021, and shall terminate at 8:00pm, on the 25th day of September, 2021.
+The period for presentation of the Event shall commence at      , on the       day of      , 2018, and shall terminate at      , on the       day of      , 2022.

+The period for the rehearsal shall commence at      , on the       day of      , 2022, and shall terminate at      , on the       day of      , 2022.

-Unless otherwise agreed by the Director of the Facility (the “Director”), the set-up period of event shall commence no earlier than 1:00pm, on the 25th day of September, 2021, prior to the Event period, and dismantle shall begin immediately upon the conclusion of the Event terminating no later than 10:00pm, on the 25th day of September, 2021.
+Unless otherwise agreed by the Director of the Facility (the “Director”), the set-up period of the Event shall commence no earlier than      , on the       day of      , 2022, prior to the Event period, and dismantle shall begin immediately upon the conclusion of the Event terminating no later than       on the       day of      , 2022.

-In consideration of an additional fee of $52.50/ per hour, the Director may allow User a longer period for setup and dismantle, should User require additional time.
-Any equipment or stage props left in the Facility after the expiration of the time allowed for dismantle shall be disposed of by the City without any right of claim by the User, or at the City’s option, may be stored at User’s cost.
+In consideration of an additional fee of $_92.50, the Director may allow User a longer period for setup and dismantle, should User require additional time.
+Any equipment or stage props left in the Facility after the expiration of the time allowed for dismantle shall be disposed of by the City at User’s sole cost without any right of claim by the User, or at the City’s option, may be stored at User’s cost.

 4. USE RATE:

-(a) Basic Use Rate: In consideration of the use of the Facility as described above, User agrees to pay to the City the sum of $420.00 per Event, plus $N/A per rehearsal, plus $N/A per hour (N/A) on additional time for setup and dismantle (“Basic Use Rate”) with a total amount due of $449.40, to be paid no later than September 7th, 2021.
-The Basic Use Rate includes normal janitorial service, house lights for ordinary use and air conditioning during the Event hours only, in addition to the items listed in the In House Equipment list (“Exhibit C”), which by this reference is incorporated into and made a part of this Agreement.
+(a) Basic Use Rate: In consideration of the use of the Facility as described above, User agrees to pay to the City the sum of $      per Event, plus $      per rehearsal, plus $____ per hour (______) on additional time for setup and dismantle (“Basic Use Rate”) with a total amount due of $     , to be paid no later than      , 2022.
+The Basic Use Rate includes normal janitorial service, house lights for ordinary use and air conditioning during the Event hours only, in addition to the items listed in the In House Equipment list, which by this reference is incorporated into and made a part of this Agreement as “Exhibit C”.
 The Basic Use Rate does not include Additional Charges as defined below.

+.